Phase diagram for a single flexible Stockmayer polymer at zero field: Results and discussion

-In the case of non-sticky particles, $\eta=0$, the variation in the values of $R_g$ is quite small.
-It ranges from a value of $R_g \sim 9\sigma$ at $T=5$ (value not shown in the figure \ref{f2}) to a value of $R_g \sim 12 \sigma$ at $T \sim 0.3$.
-Nonetheless the behaviour of $R_g$ is clearly different from the one expected for non-magnetic chains: for such chains without attractive interactions, one would expect $R_g$ to be approximately constant if the bond length is fixed.
-Here, as the temperature is lowered, the magnetic filaments show an initial expansion, followed by a contraction $T\in[0.7,1.0]$ and a second expansion at $T<0.7$.
-This particular behaviour is also observed in filaments with values of $\eta$ closer to $\eta=0$ down to a temperature in which the attractive interactions dominate and induce a strong collapse of the chain.
-This expansion-contraction behaviour can be understood as follows: as the temperature is lowered the magnetic interactions for an extended open chain dominate, and favour the stretching of the chain in a conformation in which all the dipoles tend to remain aligned along the same direction.
-Nonetheless, below a certain temperature, the most favourable conformation is a closed structure because an extra aligned pair can be created by getting closer the ends of the chain.
+The change in the radius of gyration also differentiates the behaviour of the sticky filaments ($\eta>0$) from the non-sticky ones ($\eta=0$).
+In the case of non-sticky particles the variation of $R_g$ is quite small.
+It ranges between $R_g \sim 9\sigma$ at $T=5$ (value not shown in Figure \ref{f2}) and $R_g \sim 12 \sigma$ at $T \sim 0.3$.
+This behaviour is clearly different from the one expected for non-magnetic chains: for such chains without attractive interactions, one would expect $R_g$ to get a constant value corresponding to a self-avoiding walk.
+However, for a magnetic filament, as the temperature is lowered $R_g$ shows an initial expansion followed by a contraction in $T\in[0.7,1.0]$ and a second expansion at $T<0.7$.
+This particular behaviour is also observed in filaments with values of $\eta \rightarrow 0$ down to a temperature in which the attractive interactions dominate and induce a strong collapse of the chain.
+This expansion-contraction behaviour can be understood as follows: as the temperature is lowered the magnetic interactions for an extended open chain dominate, favouring the stretching of the chain in a conformation in which all the dipoles tend to remain aligned.
+Nonetheless, below a certain temperature, the most favourable conformation is a closed structure because an extra aligned pair can be created by getting closer the ends of the chain, see Figure \ref{f3}.
 The entropic penalty of a closed chain is not excessive when the temperature is low enough.
 The closed structures at low temperatures are already known to occur in ferrofluids\cite{2008-prokopieva}, where particles assemble into ring-like structures.
-Although the tendency is to form a ring when the temperature is lowered, the structure of the filament is far from being a perfect ring at the point where the filament closes.
-This can be observed in the plots corresponding to $\eta=0$ in figure \ref{f3}.
-An additional proof in favour of this relation between the closing of the chain and the slight decay of the radius of gyration is the fact that both phenomena occur in the same range of temperatures (see figure \ref{f2}).
 For low values of $\eta$ the transition from open to closed structures occurs at $T \sim 0.85$, which corresponds to a value of the dipolar coupling parameter of $\lambda \sim 6$.
-These results are in good agreement with what has been observed for non-sticky chains in the simpler variant of the bead-spring model\cite{2013-sanchez}.
+These results are in good agreement with those observed for non-sticky chains in the simpler variant of the bead-spring model\cite{2013-sanchez}.